mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

 <img src="{{  site.baseurl  }}/images/computer_science/tree1.png" height="60%" width="60%">
 </center>

-Searching for a value in a binary search tree takes at worst $O(logn)$ time<sup>[[4]](#4-theory)</sup>, meaning we can find a requested value among millions or billions of records very rapidly.
-Let's say we're looking for the node with the value `x`.
+Searching for a value in a BST takes at worst $O(logn)$ time<sup>[[4]](#4-theory)</sup>, meaning we can find a requested value among millions or even billions of records very rapidly.
+Let's say we're searching for the node with the value `x`.
 We can use the following algorithm to quickly find this node in a BST.

 1. Start at the root of the tree.
 2. If x = the node value: stop.